Technical Advisory Committee

 Susan McClintic

-A UCLA graduate, McClintic earned a Master’s Degree from Bank Street College of Education, a teaching credential from UC Berkeley, and three years of doctoral-level course work in Child Development from UCLA Graduate School of Education.
+A UCLA graduate, McClintic earned an M.S. degree from Bank Street College of Education, a teaching credential from UC Berkeley, and three years of doctoral level course work in Child Development from UCLA Graduate School of Education.
 She lives in Irvine with her husband Michael Gilbert M.D., a practicing Family Physician and Associate Regional Medical Director at St. Joseph Heritage.
 They have two grown children and two grandchildren under the age of 5.

 Marie J. Jeannis, RN, MSN

-Marie is a registered nurse and certified case manager with over 30 years of experience.
-Marie’s background is diverse and includes experience in home care, care management, utilization management, informatics, quality, and population health management.
-Marie works closely with the Chief Medical Officer to provide leadership to the executive team and key leaders, across CalOptima, in the development and implementation of a comprehensive population health management plan to address the health disparities and social determinant of health needs of CalOptima’s members.
+Jeannis is a registered nurse and certified case manager with over 30 years of experience.
+Jeannis’ background is diverse and includes experience in home care, care management, utilization management, informatics, quality, and population health management.
+Jeannis works closely with the Chief Medical Officer to provide leadership to the executive team and key leaders, across CalOptima, in the development and implementation of a comprehensive population health management plan to address the health disparities and social determinant of health needs of CalOptima’s members.

 Dawn M. Smith

-Dawn also served as an Administrative Manager II for four years with the Behavioral Health Services Prevention and Intervention programs overseeing county-operated programs funded with Mental Health Services Act dollars.
-In 2018, Dawn became the Division Manager for Children and Youth Behavioral Health.
-In this capacity, Dawn has had the opportunity to develop and oversee programs that serve children (0-17), transitional aged youth (16-25), and their families across the full continuum of care for both the Mental Health Plan and Drug MediCal-Organized Delivery System (DMC-ODS).
+Smith also served as an Administrative Manager II for four years with the Behavioral Health Services Prevention and Intervention programs overseeing county-operated programs funded with Mental Health Services Act dollars.
+In 2018, Smith became the Division Manager for Children and Youth Behavioral Health.
+In this capacity, Smith has had the opportunity to develop and oversee programs that serve children (0-17), transitional aged youth (16-25), and their families across the full continuum of care for both the Mental Health Plan and Drug MediCal-Organized Delivery System (DMC-ODS).